 Enter the length in kilometers below to get the value converted to meters.

 To convert a kilometer measurement to a meter measurement, multiply the length by the conversion ratio.
 One kilometer is equal to 1,000 meters, so use this simple formula to convert:

 The length in meters is equal to the kilometers multiplied by 1,000.

 Kilometers and meters are both units used to measure length.
 Keep reading to learn more about each unit of measure.

-The meter is defined as the length of the path travelled by light in vacuum during a time interval with duration of 1/299,792,458 of a second, according the most recent 2019 definition.
+The meter is defined as the length of the path traveled by light in vacuum during a time interval with a duration of 1/299,792,458 of a second, according to the most recent 2019 definition.
 One meter is equal to 100 centimeters or 39.37 inches.

 We recommend using a ruler or tape measure for measuring length, which can be found at a local retailer or home center.
 Rulers are available in imperial, metric, or combination with both values, so make sure you get the correct type for your needs.

 Need a ruler?
 Try our free downloadable and printable rulers, which include both imperial and metric measurements.

 |0.003 km||3 m|